Last year around 940,000 homes were sold, which shows many of us want a lifestyle change, whether it is upsizing or downsizing.

 A fantastic way to stand out against competitors is by choosing home improvement projects that result in the highest ROI.

-But before spending a fortune renovating your kitchen or bathroom, analyze other listings to see what they’ve done.
+But before spending a fortune renovating your kitchen or bathroom, analyze other listings to see what they have done.
 For instance, they may have upgraded their appliances or invested in new countertops.

-And if you have the budget, consider upgrading single-pane windows to energy-efficient ones, as it’s eco-friendly and buyers will appreciate cheaper utility bills.
+And if you have the budget, consider upgrading single-pane windows to energy-efficient ones, as it is eco-friendly and buyers will appreciate cheaper utility bills.

 4. Set the Right Listing Price for Your Condo

-Your realtor should know roughly a good listing price for your property and how long it’ll take to sell by looking at others on the market.
+Your realtor should know roughly a good listing price for your property and how long it will take to sell by looking at others on the market.
+Working with a group like Crawford Home Buyers is a surefire way to sell your condominium quickly and for a high price.
+They know the comps, the housing market, and pay in cash!
+Either way, pricing is paramount for selling condos fast.

 Most single-family homes sell faster in the spring because families want to move in the summer so it doesn’t disrupt the school year.
 But this isn’t the case for condos because many owners are single, newlywed, or retired.
 Plus, most condos don’t have a yard, so boosting curb appeal with a well-landscaped outdoor space isn’t an issue.